DimensionDev/Maskbook/.github/SECURITY.md

 - The project and commit version the issue was identified at
 - A proof of concept (plain-text; no binaries)
 - Steps to reproduce
-- Your recommended remediation(s), if any.
+- Your recommended remediations, if any.

 ## `security.txt`